MohammedShoaib2003/Hospital-Management/README.md

 # Hospital-Management
-Hoapital Management System is project is
+Hoapital Management System this project is created for the maintaing the record and